A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Facebook Characterization

 \section{Facebook Characterization}

-In the previous sections, we sampled Facebook and demonstrated convergence and a true uniform sample of about 1M Facebook nodes.
-In this section, we use this unbiased sample and the egonets dataset to study some topological and non-topological features of Facebook.
-In contrast to previous works, which focused on some particular regions \cite{harvard-dataset, caltech-dataset} or used biased sampling methods \cite{Mislove-IMC-07, Wilson09}, our results are representative of the entire Facebook graph.
+In this section, we use the uniform sample of 1M nodes, collected through MHRW, and the sub-sample of 37K extended egonets to study some features of \facebook.
+In contrast to previous work, which focused on particular regions \cite{harvard-dataset, caltech-dataset} or used larger but potentially biased samples \cite{Mislove2007, Wilson09}, our user sample is representative of the entire \facebook.

-\subsection{Topological characteristics}
+\subsection{Topological Characteristics}

-We first focus on purely topological aspects of the graph of Facebook.
+We first focus on purely topological aspects of the graph of \facebook.